kghq/Set-CS193P/Set-CS193P/NOTES.md

 #  Notes

+## CardView
+A CardView will have to be made with explicitly defined ratio and shapes inside.
+All of this only THEN can be resized to whatever i want.
+But first, create a card with a specific dimensions and the shapes inside conform their size to whatever card gives them.
+This all can then be transfered into GameSetView.

 ## My own implementation of gameplay.
 Erased and made conforming to assignment
     mutating func choose(_ card: Card) {